Alfresco/docs-alfresco/centera/latest/install/index.md

          Name: com.alfresco.xam.archive.app.vendor          Value: Alfresco Software
         ```

-    3. Type `tagClose` to close curent tag.
+    3. Type `tagClose` to close the current tag.

-    4. Type `clipClose` to close current C-Clip.
+    4. Type `clipClose` to close the current C-Clip.

-    5. Type `poolClose` to close current connection to EMC Centera pool.
+    5. Type `poolClose` to close the current connection to EMC Centera pool.

 5. Test the folder hierarchy.